krishnayeturu/test/README.md

 - It gathers any parameters it needs from you and replaces them where necessary throughout the project files.
-- It commits and pushes all of the changes it makes to your repository automatically.
+- It commits all of the changes it makes to your repository automatically.

 # Template Requirements
 - .env file specifying BUILD_IMAGE